whatthefilament/Framework-AIO/README.md

 Thought many of the parts can be printed on a smaller printer.
 The main chassis and bezel will need a printer that can accommodate at least 301mm.

-#
+## Mounting Options

-In addition to the stock stand i've also included a 75mm VESA mount option for mounting on monitor arms.
+In addition to the stock desk stand i've also included a 75mm VESA mount option for mounting on monitor arms.

 I've uploaded the step files for the model as well, feel free to modify the design however you'd like.